 Lectures with discussion, Interactive derivations on blackboard, supported by PPT slides, weekly problem sets with solutions.
-In Part A some exercises will be solved using Matlab and/or Mathcad software.
-(Mathcad Software will be provided.)
+In Part A some exercises will be solved using Matlab and/or Excel software.
 In Part B exercises require the System Dynamic software Berkeley Madonna.
 Trial versions (sufficient for the course) available online for free.